-Your intimacy used to be natural and easy.
+Intimacy and sharing used to be natural and easy for you two.
 Now it’s no touching, no kissing, no sharing, barely any talking.
 What happened in between?

 Believe me, you’re not the first woman to find herself with an emotionally unavailable husband.
 And It’s not your fault: it’s easy for couples to fall into bad relationship patterns.

 I can guarantee that BOTH of you have made many mistakes along the way.
-The point is not to dwell on what happened, but find out how to fix it NOW.
+The point is to avoid dwelling on what happened, but find out how to fix it NOW.

-The most important way to melt his heart is to eliminate the destructive ingredients that are keeping you away from each other.
-And the most destructive ingredient is - contempt.
+The secret to melting his heart is to eliminate the destructive ingredients that are keeping you away from each other.
+And the most destructive ingredient is – contempt.

 Let me give you an example.